hashicorp/packer/website/source/docs/builders/parallels-iso.html.md

 followed by the CPUs.

 Each command itself is an array of strings, where each string is an argument to `prlctl`.
-Each argument is treated as a [configuration template](/docs/templates/configuration-templates.html).
+Each argument is treated as a [template engine](/docs/templates/engine.html).
 The only available variable is `Name` which is replaced with the unique name of the VM, which is required for many `prlctl` calls.